clp-research/deep_disfluency/README.md

 `sudo pip install -r requirements.txt`

-You then need to clone the Mumodo repository from https://github.com/dsg-bielefeld/mumodo.git and follow the installation instructions there.

-If you just want to use the tagger off-the-shelf see the usage in `demo.py`.
+If you just want to use the tagger off-the-shelf see the usage in `demo.py` or the notebook `demo.ipynb`.
 Make sure this repository is on your system path if you want to use it in python more generally.

 ## Running experiments ##